 Though this example of data mapping is fairly simple, it is reflective of data mapping’s basic purpose: building connections to improve data quality, standardize data across different systems, and support better analysis down the line.

 In 2020, mid-size companies were using an average of 288 different software-as-a-service (SaaS) apps, according to a 2020 SaaS Trends report.

-That’s why for most large-scale applications, using an automated data mapping tool is recommended.
+That’s why for most large-scale applications, using automated data mapping is recommended.

 It is theoretically possible to use a data mapping template or other manual means to create a full data map, but that exercise would get complicated quickly.